maxxiimo/the-front-end-manifesto/foundation-styles.md

     Compass will generate a configuration file and stylesheets.
 Delete the stylesheets.
 We're going to use our own.

-3. Delete your application.css file and create and replace it with a blank application.scss.
+3. Delete your *application.css* file and create and replace it with a blank *application.scss*.

     NOTE: Your base application file needs to use the .scss syntax, however, other partials can use the .sass syntax, which is my preference.

     IMPORTANT: Use @import to organize styles rather than Sprockets.
 You can use Sprockets' require syntax, however per the explanation found at of the [compass-rails][] gem source this is not a good idea.

-4. Add the following commented out code to your config/compass.rb file generated in step 1:
+4. Add the following commented out code to your *config/compass.rb* file generated in step 1:

         # To allow compass to import partials from subdirectories per:
         # http://blog.55minutes.com/2012/01/getting-compass-to-work-with-rails-31-and-32/